permutationlock/simple_android_egl_app/README.md

 ## Motivation

-I am currently using a musl libc based distro (Chimera Linux) and google does not distribute Android Studio for such a system.
+I currently use a musl libc based distro (Chimera Linux) and Google does not distribute Android Studio for such a system.
 Luckily, a good samaritan has gone through the work of compiling the [Android SDK tools][3] and [Android NDK][4] into static binaries that will work on any Linux system.